 Canadian Permits (detailed information not yet available)

-- Always READ your permits!
+1. Always READ your permits as soon as you receive them!
 Be sure the permit is correct, i.e., allows you to do what you need to do.
 Be sure you understand any restrictions and if the restrictions are problematic, ask to have the permit revised before you start your field work.

 If you are applying to work on an endangered species, allow six months because the law requires the U.S. Fish and Wildlife Service to publish a notice in the Federal Register seeking public comment on all permits to “take” all species listed as endangered (but not threatened); that notice-and-comment process can take in excess of six months.

 So, apply no later than early March for a summer field season, and earlier if possible.
 The permit offices are short-staffed and facing an ever-increasing workload.
 Remember, yours is not the only permit application they will handle.
 Besides all the other ornithologists who are submitting applications, they also have to handle applications for rehabilitation, falconry, raptor propagation, taxidermy, and a number of special purpose permits.